 Majestic SEO Metrics

 Majestic SEO is an England based SEO software company that has created the largest commercial Link Intelligence database.
-They crawl a billion URLs every day.
-They provide a few useful metrics to evaluate expired domains.
-They maintain two indexes – a historic index and a fresh index.
+They crawl a billion URLs every day and provide a few useful metrics to evaluate expired domains.
+Majestic maintain two indexes – a historic index and a fresh index.
 While the historic index is updated once a month, the fresh index is updated daily.
 Check out Majestic SEO

 - Trust Flow is a metric between 0 and 100 that measures the trustworthiness of the domain based on which websites link to the domain.
 If the links come from trustworthy sites then this number goes up – deeming this domain as trustworthy.